 Irma is forecast to weaken to a tropical storm over northern Florida or southern Georgia later on Monday.

 It comes on the heels of Hurricane Harvey, which struck the U.S. oil hub of Texas two weeks ago, knocking out a quarter of the nation's refineries, many of which are now restarting operations.

-The two hurricanes are expected to inflict a "bearish shock" on oil balances in September, denting global demand by 900,000 barrels per day (bpd) and supply by about 300,000 bpd, Goldman said.
+The two hurricanes are expected to inflict a "bearish shock" on oil demand in September of about 600,000 barrels per day (bpd), Goldman said.

-The longer-term focus, however, was on a possible extension to the 15-month production pact between members of the Organization of the Petroleum Exporting Countries and non-OPEC producers including Russia.
-The deal aims to curb a glut that has weighed on crude prices for more than three years.
+The longer-term focus, however, was on discussions over a possible extension to the 15-month production pact between members of the Organization of the Petroleum Exporting Countries (OPEC)and non-OPEC producers including Russia and Kazakhstan.
+The deal aims to curb an oil supply glut that has weighed on crude prices for more than three years.

 The deal agreed late last year to reduce output by about 1.8 million bpd until March 2018 helped to keep prices as high as $58 a barrel in January, but they have since sagged as global stocks have not fallen as quickly as expected.

 Saudi Arabia's Energy Minister Khalid al-Falih met his Venezuelan and Kazakh counterparts at the weekend to discuss an extension of the deal by at least three months, the Saudi energy ministry said.